sylaraine/Datafest2020/README.md

 # Datafest2020

-Please see Appendix for detaied data processing and selection.
+Please see Appendix for detailed data processing and selection.

 The methodology of modelling is also well-justified and explained in the Appendix.